Chicago Nursing Home Lawsuits and Settlements

 Proving the first element is often very easy simply because negligent care is endemic at Chicago nursing homes.
 The legal definition of “negligent care” at a nursing home is any level of care that falls below what a reasonable elder care facility would have provided under similar circumstances.
 Federal regulations actually define nursing home neglect as the “failure to provide goods and services necessary to avoid physical harm, mental anguish or mental illness” (42 C.F.R. § 488.301).

 There are many different types of nursing home neglect and/or abuse that can potentially meet this definition and create grounds for a nursing home lawsuit.
-Some of the common types of nursing home neglect that arise in lawsuits includes:
+Some of the common types of nursing home neglect that arise in lawsuits include:

 • Neglecting the physical needs and maintenance of residents (e.g., failing to regularly move patients to avoid bed sores, failing to wash and clean residents, etc.)